Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 	### How to run surface and deep check

 	1. Once the data migration from Azure API for FHIR to Azure Health Data Service is complete.
-Run the below steps to verfiy the data movement.
+Run the below steps to verify the data movement.

 		1. Go to your Data migration Azure function and open E2ETest_Http function.
 		![Architecture](images/E2E-S&D-1.png)